Radio You Need To Know

 • advancing the intellectual and cultural life of the city, region, and world.

-WYSU has a vibrant partnership with The Business Journal, and an ongoing relationship with the Statehouse News Bureau.
-Statehouse News Bureau stories are regularly inserted in news headlines at the top of the hour, and a local news segment produced by The Business Journal airs during All Things Considered.
-WYSU has become a member of the Ohio News Room and looks forward to airing its content in the coming year.
+WYSU has a vibrant partnership with The Business Journal, and ongoing relationships with the Statehouse News Bureau and The Ohio Newsroom.
+Statehouse News Bureau stories are regularly inserted in news headlines at the top of the hour, a local news segment produced by The Business Journal airs some days during All Things Considered, and a state news segment produced by The Ohio Newsroom airs daily during Morning Edition and also during All Things Considered.

 Other local interviews that air during morning network news on a weekly basis are hosted by university English professor, Dr. Tim Francisco.
 The program features interviews with area residents, guest speakers, visiting artists, and YSU faculty involved in the arts, education, community research and development, and politics.